Exposure for generations: PFAS in the environment

 Alternative materials

 PFAS are found in countless products, as they are water-, grease- and dirt-repellent and heat-resistant, for example.
-Interdisciplinary teams are therefore working on developing safe materials that can replace the beneficial properties of PFAS without harming people or the environment.
+Interdisciplinary teams are therefore working on developing safe materials that can replace PFAS but keep the beneficial properties without harming people or the environment.

 More information